kkotwal94/ParkingLotProj/README.md

 profile to it.
 The admin can add violations based off user or vehicle information, the admin can also edit profiles and select slots for users to stop at.
 The admin can most importantly add violations and notes, whether they have the user or not.
 If the user is not determined when adding a violation, the admin may assign a vehicle a violation a user when they figure it out.

+The user may do all the same but they cannot edit info like parking lot #, or tag #'s.
+They can however have multiple vehicles and select the one that is currently in use.